habibtaghavi08/DONT-TAKE-IT-PERSONAL-SCRAPER/README.md

 ## Getting Started

-These instructions will get you a cloned copy of my project [Eat-Da-Burger App on GitHub Repo](https://github.com/habibtaghavi08/Eat-Da-Burger.git) up and running on your local machine for development and testing purposes.
+These instructions will get you a cloned copy of my project [DON'T-TAKE-IT-PERSONAL-LINK](https://github.com/habibtaghavi08/DONT-TAKE-IT-PERSONAL-SCRAPER.git) up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites